jesuslopezpino/ExampleQuery/README.md

 ## Filters

 Filters in ExampleQuery are very simple, it is the composition of a field name and a condition.
 In this case, a filter is represented by a `Map<String, HqlCondition>` where the key will be the field value (with dot annotation) and the condition that will be applied to the field.
-In that case, allowed conditions are represented by a java enum `HqlConditions`
+In that case, allowed conditions are represented by a java enum `HqlConditions`.

 ### HqlConditions